-334-3.2.1 General: Design the asphalt mixture in accordance with AASHTO R 35-09, except as noted herein.
-Prior to the production of any asphalt mixture, submit the proposed mix design with supporting test data indicating compliance with all mix design criteria to the Engineer.
-For Traffic Level B through E mix designs, include representative samples of all component materials, including asphalt binder.
+334-3.2.1 General: Design the asphalt mixture in accordance with samples of all component materials, including asphalt binder.
 Allow the State Materials Engineer a maximum of four weeks to either conditionally verify or reject the mix as designed.